HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

 	- Search
 ![Image](/screenshots/hdp3/Atlas-search-table.png)

-- To associate a tag to the "sample_08" table, click on the "+" under the Tags column in the search results for "sample_08"
+- To associate a tag to the "sample_08" table, click on the "+" under the Classifications column in the search results for "sample_08"
 ![Image](/screenshots/hdp3/Atlas-search-result.png)

 - From the dropdown select `Private` and click `Add`